Duvey314/Coursera_Capstone/README.md

 ![Pedestrian RoW](https://github.com/Duvey314/Coursera_Capstone/blob/master/Images/accidents_given_row.PNG)

-At first this charts seems backwards but when you look at the columns, you can see that a 1 means that the pedestrian right of way was NOT granted.
+At first this chart seems backwards but when you look at the columns, you can see that a 1 means that the pedestrian right of way was NOT granted.
 This means that accidents were more severe when the car did not respect the pedestrian right of way which is what we would expect

 I